AldousMendoza/ObstructionSensor/README.md

 ![Alt_text](https://github.com/AldousMendoza/ObstructionSensor/blob/master/ProjectDocumentation/Obstruction%20Sensor%20PCB%20Sketch_pcb.png?raw=true)

 ### [Enclosure](https://github.com/AldousMendoza/ObstructionSensor/blob/master/ProjectDocumentation/Pi2CaseX6%20-%20Obstruction%20Sensor.cdr)
 This is also optional.
 For the enclosure, we will be using a laser cutter along with the program, CorelDRAW.
 This is how the Enclosure will be:
 ![Alt_text](https://github.com/AldousMendoza/ObstructionSensor/blob/master/ProjectDocumentation/Purchases/Enclosure%20SS.jpg?raw=true)

 And this is how it looks after assembly:
 ![Alt_text](https://github.com/AldousMendoza/ObstructionSensor/blob/master/ProjectDocumentation/Purchases/Enclosure.jpg?raw=true)

-### Software
+### Software and Setup

-Download all of the files
+Download all the files in this [folder](https://github.com/AldousMendoza/ObstructionSensor/tree/master/ProjectDocumentation/O-Sensor) to your raspberry pi

-### Setup
+The actual code to run it is the text.py located inside the folder.

 ### [Schedule](https://github.com/AldousMendoza/ObstructionSensor/blob/master/ProjectDocumentation/Project%20Schedule.mpp)
 Having all the parts, and excluding PCB and Enclosure creation times, the project can be made in less than a day.